rleber/bun/doc/exam_usage.md

 _USING QUERIES_

 The bun software provides a powerful general-purpose language for querying the contents and properties of files in an archive.
-In general, these query formulas are very flexible.
+In general, these query expressions are very flexible.
 They can contain just about any valid Ruby expression, and can reference the values of fields defined for bun file (for example, its MD5 digest, or its catalog date), a number of predefined "examinations" (for example, a test of legibility).